BaderLab/saber/README.md

 }
 ```

-For example, running the web-service locally and using `cURL`:
+For example, running the web-service locally and using `cURL`

 ```bash
 $ curl -X POST 'http://localhost:5000/annotate/text' \